votca/votca/share/doc/websiteAndDocumentation.rst

 Editing existing pages
 ----------------------

-To edit existing pages you only need limited knowledge of the reStructuredText markup.
+To edit existing pages, you only need limited knowledge of the reStructuredText markup.
 You can find quick introductions `here <https://docutils.sourceforge.io/docs/user/rst/quickstart.html>`_ and `here <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_.
 All pages are stored as
-.rst file in the ``share/doc`` folder of the corresponding repo.
+.rst files in the ``share/doc`` folder of the corresponding repo.

 Writing a new page
 ------------------

-To add a new page to the website you will first need to decide where it belongs, in the xtp, csg or votca repo.
+To add a new page to the website, you will first need to decide where it belongs, in the xtp, csg or votca repo.
 Once you have decided that, navigate to the ``share/doc`` folder within that repo.
 There will be either an ``index.rst`` file or something like ``XTP-MANUAL.rst``.
-These are the begin points of the website.
+This file is the main page of that repo on the website.
 If you look at the ``index.rst`` file in the ``votca`` repo you will see that all subpages are listed here, you need to make sure that your new page can be found starting from this file.

-As an example suppose we want to add a test page, called ``text.rst`` to the developers section of the website.
+As an example, suppose we want to add a test page, called ``text.rst`` to the developers section of the website.
 In ``votca/share/doc`` we would create the new file.
-Next we would update the file ``votca/share/doc/index.rst``, we need to add our file to the table of contents of the site.
+Next, we would update the file ``votca/share/doc/index.rst``, we need to add our file to the table of contents of the site.
 Look for the table of contents of the development section and add the test page.
 It will look something like this